slekhano/poloniex-trader/README.md

 because it's quick and easy to load up a database with it and then run code against it.

 It stores the historical data in the `price` table of the `trader_development` database.
+It's currently setup to run against a local MySQL database but if you want to send me a PR that switches it to a local Sqlite database to make it easier to run that'd be welcome.

 To setup the project